rhiannawilson/Rock-Paper-Scissors-JS-Game/README.md

 # Module 03 Mini-Project: Rock, Paper, Scissors

+*making changes to this file to test if I have shared with GitHub correctly*

 In this activity, you will work with a group to build a game using only JavaScript.

 ## Instructions